mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 label = collect(keys(system.bus.label))
 ```

-This approach can also be extended to branch and generator labels by making use of the variables present within the `PowerSystem` composite type, namely `system.branch.label` or `system.generator.label`.
+This approach can also be extended to branch and generator labels by making use of the variables present within the `PowerSystem` type, namely `system.branch.label` or `system.generator.label`.

 Moreover, the `from` and `to` keywords associated with branches are stored based on internally assigned numerical values linked to bus labels.
 These values are stored in variables:
 ```@repl RetrieveLabels